 For example, updates commonly aim to:

-Address known performance issues.
+- Address-known performance issues.
 Bugs are inevitable in any piece of software.
-And though manufacturers attempt to remove all bugs before production release, users commonly find them, once deployed in a real-world environment.
+And though manufacturers attempt to remove all bugs before the production release, users commonly find them, once deployed in a real-world environment.
 Updates commonly address those flaws.

-Add new features.
-On the flip side, an operating system might ship with the minimal number of features needed to be productive and stable.
+- Add new features.
+On the flip side, an operating system might ship with a minimal number of features needed to be productive and stable.
 Other features get added in with later versions, once they have been proven to be stable, too.

 IBM i OS Version and PTFs

 For IBM i, many updates come in packages known as PTFs, short for “Program Temporary Fix.”
 A PTF is a software patch for the operating system.
 This patch is called “temporary” because it is seen as a short-term “fix” for an IBM i operating system until the release of the next version.
 (Though note that many fixes are distributed as part of the core code in the subsequent version.)

 IBM began to slow the pace of full OS upgrades (new releases) some years ago, and so many of the fixes and updates to systems running IBM i are now done via PTFs.
 That said, it is still vitally important to upgrade to the newest OS version when it becomes available.